 9 Author Hacks on How to Promote a Book on Social Media

-The rising social media influence calls for business firms and brands to incorporate their strategic marketing with these widely used online platforms.
-Social media is a productive medium where your brand can take the spotlight in the literary landscape, which of course can only work effectively with the right approach and help.
+Because of the rising influence of social media, business firms incorporate widely used social media platforms for strategic marketing.
+Social media is a productive medium where your brand can take the spotlight in the literary landscape, which, of course, can only work effectively with the right approach and help.

 Here are some tips in promoting your book on social media: